 - Duration of appointment

 - FTE and corresponding hours worked

 - Salary

 - Evaluation

 - Benefits: tuition and fee remission, health insurance, sick leave accrual

 - Inclusion in the CGE Bargaining Unit and a link to an informational packet provided by the Union

-- If known: appointment type as a Graduate Teaching Assistant or Graduate Research Assistant.
-If the appointment type is not known at the time of the appointment, the information will be provided to the Graduate Employee no later than ten (10) calendar days prior to the first day of the academic term via email, and will include the name, title, and contact information of direct supervisor.
+- If known: assignment appointment as a Graduate Teaching Assistant or Graduate Research Assistant.
+If this assignment the appointment type is not known at the time of the Aappointment, the information will be provided to the Graduate Employee no later than ten (10) calendar days prior to the first day of the academic term, provided via email, and will include the name, title, and contact information of direct supervisor.